kaiqi123/SQAKD/README.md

 We used four Nvidia RTX 2080 GPUs for model training and conduct inference experiments on Jetson Nano using NVIDIA TensorRT.

+To get results on CIFAR-10/100, please follow the instructions in `CIFAR/scripts/requirement.sh`.

+To get results on Tiny-Imagenet, please follow the instructions in `TinyImageNet/scripts/requirement.sh`.

 ## Running

 1. For the results of "Improvements on SOTA QAT Methods":

-    (1) For CIFAR-10 and CIFAR-100 results in Table 4 of the paper, follow the commands in the folder `CIFAR/scripts`.
+    (1) For CIFAR-10 and CIFAR-100 results in Table 4 of the paper, follow the commands in `CIFAR/scripts/run_cifar10_resnet20.sh`, `CIFAR/scripts/run_cifar10_vgg8.sh`, `CIFAR/scripts/run_cifar100_resnet32.sh`, and `CIFAR/scripts/run_cifar100_vgg13.sh`.

+    (2) For Tiny-ImageNet results of ResNet-18 and VGG-11 in Table 5 of the paper, follow the commands in `TinyImageNet/scripts/run_tinyimagenet_resnet18.sh` and `TinyImageNet/scripts/run_tinyimagenet_vgg11.sh`, respectively.

-    (2) For Tiny-ImageNet results in Tables 5 and 6 of the paper, follow the commands in the folder `TinyImageNet/scripts`.
+    (2) For Tiny-ImageNet results of MobileNet-V2, ShuffleNet-V2, and SqueezeNet, in Table 6 of the paper, follow the commands in `TinyImageNet/scripts/run_tinyimagenet_mobilenetV2.sh`, `TinyImageNet/scripts/run_tinyimagenet_shufflenetv2.sh`, and `TinyImageNet/scripts/run_tinyimagenet_squeezenet.sh`, respectively.

-2. For the results of "Comparison with SOTA KD Methods", follow the the commands in `CIFAR/scripts/run_cifar10_resnet20_EWGS+KDs.sh` and `CIFAR/scripts/run_cifar100_vgg13_EWGS+KDs.sh`.
+2. For the results of "Comparison with SOTA KD Methods" in Table 7 of the paper, follow the the commands in `CIFAR/scripts/run_cifar10_resnet20_EWGS+KDs.sh` and `CIFAR/scripts/run_cifar100_vgg13_EWGS+KDs.sh`.

+## Citation
+If you think this repo is helpful for your research, please consider citing the paper: